cathysnider/cathysnider.github.io/behat.md

    You need the Lando container for the rest of this.

 1. **Install Behat test module** <br/>
    To test with Behat, you'll need to enable all the bundles and install local users.
-The cu_behat_tests module accomplishes this. <br/>
+The cu_behat_tests module accomplishes this.
+Go stretch your legs while it all installs. <br/>
    `lando drush en cu_behat_tests -y` <br />

    Note: We'll especially need to use these local users when the WebExp team users are not longer automatically added to Express installs.